LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/BotConnectors/Lex.md

 ### Overview

-The following documentation outlines the specific bot related config needed to meet the standards used in the Bot Connector Manager specifically for Amazon Lex.
+The following documentation outlines the specific bot related config needed to meet the standards used in the Bot Connector specifically for Amazon Lex.

 ### Bot Configuration

+{: .important}
-Make sure you have your Bot agent created from the [Getting Started](bot-connectors-getting-started.html) guide.
+See the [Getting Started](bot-connectors-getting-started.html) guide first.

 Outlined below is a sample bot config object that is used to log the bot into **LiveEngage** as well as pass through any info required for each bot vendor.